DanielPollithy/danielpollithy.github.io/_posts/2018-04-08-backpropagation.md

 $$\frac{\partial E}{\partial h_{i}}$$
 - The error of the hidden neuron depends on the neurons that come after it.
 In this case it is only the output neuron:
 $$\frac{\partial E}{\partial y_{i}}$$
-- The changerate of the output neuron depends on how the hidden neuron is changes:
+- The changerate of the output neuron depends on how the hidden neuron is changed:
 $$\sigma ' (y_{i}) * W2_{i,j}$$
 - $$ \sum $$ and then all of these partial errors to single neurons that come after are summed up to determine how much the single hidden neuron affects the next layer
 - The derivative of sigma is $$ \sigma ' (x) = e^x \div (1 + e^x)^2 $$